RhoInc/Webcharts/README.md

 ```

 # Making a Chart
-Let's get right to it.
 A chart is created with a call to [webCharts.createChart](https://github.com/RhoInc/Webcharts/wiki/Webcharts-API#webchartscreatechartelement-config-controls), a function that takes a few arguments and returns an object that represents a chart:

 ```javascript
 // define a configuration object